 Applicants will need to clearly demonstrate how the proposed activity aligns with the objectives of Digital Xtra Fund and well as:

-Following an evaluation period throughout May, selected applicants will be invited to go through a due diligence process before grants are awarded.
+Following an evaluation period throughout April and May, selected applicants will be invited to go through a due diligence process in June before grants are awarded.

 All applicants will be notified of the outcome of their application following this process.